100 South Dawes Street, Apartment D, Kennewick, WA 99336 Condominium For Sale

 Types of Parks

 There are several types of parks in Richland Washington.
-These are usually small, conveniently located to surrounding neighborhoods, and feature facilities like playground equipment and basic sports facilities, such as basketball courts.
-Neighborhood parks are usually a bit larger, featuring more sports facilities, and are frequently used for community athletics.
-Community parks, such as Badger Mountain Park and Trailhead Park, offer walking trails, picnic facilities, and feature natural, undeveloped spaces for conservation.
+These are usually small, conveniently located in surrounding neighborhoods, and feature facilities like playground equipment and basic sports facilities, such as basketball courts.
+Neighborhood parks are usually a bit larger, feature more sports facilities, and are frequently used for community athletics.
+Community parks, such as Badger Mountain Park and Trailhead Park, offer walking trails, and picnic facilities, and feature natural, undeveloped spaces for conservation.
 Regional parks include Howard Amon Park and Leslie Groves Park.
 There are swimming areas available at these parks, plus an abundance of facilities for sports, recreation or just enjoying nature.

 Facilities

-There are many special use facilities, such as Columbia Park West, the George Prout Aquatic Complex, Columbia Point Golf Course and more.
-These are often dedicated to specific activities, or host special events.
+There are many special-use facilities, such as Columbia Park West, the George Prout Aquatic Complex, Columbia Point Golf Course, and more.
+These are often dedicated to specific activities or host special events.

 In addition, there are natural, undeveloped spaces available, giving residents a chance to truly enjoy nature.
 These areas offer fishing opportunities, as well as a chance to enjoy the flora and fauna of the Richland area.

-Call us, 509.438.9344, Email us, or fill out the contact form below.
+Call us, 509.438.9344, Email us or fill out the contact form below.

 We respond right away! -Colleen Lane, Realtor®